mbn312/parspice/README.md

 In broad strokes, the general process of using ParSPICE is three steps:

-1. Create a Worker class, which will run in parallel on the worker processes.
+1. Create a Worker class, which will run in parallel on the job processes.
 2. Create a fat jar containing your Worker, and all its dependencies.
 3. In the main process, create an instance of the `parspice.ParSPICE` class, and call `parSPICE.run(...)` on it.